 You have a sense for what’s signal and what’s noise in what you’re hearing.
 You process the feedback and make changes in response.
 Maybe what’s needed is a whole new prototype, or maybe just some small tweaks.
 You build trust with your stakeholders because they see their feedback having an impact.

-In your culture, the process is emphasised more than the result.
+Where you thrive: In your culture, the process is emphasised more than the result.
 The value of iteration is well understood.
 Diversity is a deeply held principle, because without it testing can be skewed or biased.
 It’s a safe space for honesty.

 The leadership of implementation